Hey mommy-to-be, get your Nursery ready before baby arrives. Click here.

 You don't have to buy big ticket items.
 Most colleges do provide all the basic dorm room furniture.
 If you don't like their plain looks but don't want to purchase new ones; try to updo them.

 Most wall decals easily adhere to furniture as well.
 This would be a great way to carry the theme of your decor off the wall and into the rest of the room.
-How about this gorgeous wall sticker for your dorm door?
+How about this eye-catching wall sticker for your dorm door?
 It is sure to make you smile every morning!

 Do you have a theme or color scheme in mind for your dorm room?
 Look for the dorm bedding that most inspires you and design your room around it.

-Related: See how we pull different bedding solutions to create specific dorm designs.
+See how we pull different bedding solutions to create specific dorm designs.

 Do you have a theme or color scheme in mind for your dorm room?
 Look for the dorm bedding that most inspires you and design your room around it.